ptoribi/lightning/README.md

 ## support for the ARM64v8 architecture

 Pulls the new multi-arch router and host images.
-This new version can be used on x86_64/amd64 and arm68v8 architectures (like Apple silicon).
+This new version can be used on x86_64/amd64 and ARM aarch_64 architectures (like Apple silicon).